aronweston/teachYou/README.md

 ### Approach

-My approach for this project was to create the best UI/UX experience as possible, placing a lot of attention on the presentation layer of the application.
-As such, I have focused on the criteria that make up the most basic functionality layer of a simple eCommerce application: cart functionality, product interaction, and
+My approach for this project was to create the best UI/UX experience possible, placing a lot of attention on the presentation layer of the application.
+As such, I have focused on the criteria that make up the most basic functionality layer of a simple eCommerce application: cart functionality, product interaction, and a login system.

+I chose these features as I felt they were achievable within the time frame, could be done well with a greater focus on UI/UX and provide the building blocks for additional features like search and filtering to be added to an app that does the basics well.

+The biggest challenges in this project were managing state using the Context API and testing using the React Testing Library.
+This project was a great opportunity to explore tools like Context as it was small enough to not get out of hand, but complex enough to gain a workable knowledge of global state management.

+While still a shame that time didn't permit moving forward on search and filtering in this project, next steps could possibly be:

+1. Store the cart and user objects in localStorage and get from localStorage as default state on load.
+2.

 ### Features